adityasinghal26/daytona-backstage-plugins/plugins/daytona/README.md

     yarn add --cwd packages/app @adityasinghal26/backstage-plugin-daytona
     ```

 2. Add to the app `EntityPage` component.
 Make sure to add `DaytonaOverviewComponent` right after `EntityAboutCard` under `overviewContent`.
+This will get the repository URL automatically from the entity location metadata to create the Daytona workspaces.
+Along with that, it will also list all the workspaces, specific to the repository.

     ```tsx
     import { DaytonaOverviewContent } from '@adityasinghal26/backstage-plugin-daytona';